 In 2015, the California Legislature enacted the Medical Cannabis Regulation and Safety Act (MCRSA), legalizing and regulating medical marijuana use, delivery, and the indoor, private cultivation of up to six plants.
 Additionally, in 2016 California voters approved Proposition 64, the "Control, Regulate, and Tax Adult Use of Marijuana Act" (AUMA), which legalizes the recreational use of marijuana for people 21 years and older, and allows the small-scale cultivation and delivery of recreational marijuana.
 The law also establishes regulatory and taxation measures for recreational marijuana activities.

 The State of California will begin issuing commercial licenses for recreational marijuana after January 1, 2018, but it will not issue such licenses in jurisdictions that adopt ordinances prohibiting these uses.

 Taken together, MCRSA and AUMA allow for the establishment of a variety of medical and recreational marijuana businesses and deliveries if not restricted by the local jurisdiction.
 While state law allows local municipalities to control the commercial cultivation and sale of marijuana, they may not completely ban the private indoor cultivation of six plants or less.

 - Indoor cultivation for personal use is restricted to six or fewer adult plants.
-Both MCRSA and AUMA prevent local jurisdictions from prohibiting the indoor cultivation of six or fewer adult plants for personal use or as allowed for medicinal use.

 The State's cannabis regulations are rapidly changing and evolving.
 The latest information may be found on the State of California Cannabis Portal.